-the European Court of Human Rights granted interim measures under Rule 39 of the Rules of the Court to prevent a transfer to Bulgaria, the Administrative Court of Paris ruled against the transfer,230 the Council of State found on appeal that the conditions in Bulgaria did not warrant a suspension of the transfer.231 The Administrative Court of Appeal of Marseille has taken a similar line, arguing that there are no indications that Bulgaria would not offer treatment in compliance with asylum standards.232
+to prevent a transfer to Bulgaria, the Administrative Court of Paris ruled against the transfer, the Council of State found on appeal that the conditions in Bulgaria did not warrant a suspension of the transfer.
+The Administrative Court of Appeal of Marseille has taken a similar line, arguing that there are no indications that Bulgaria would not offer treatment in compliance with asylum standards.
+In one case in December 2021, the Administrative Court of Rouen annulled a transfer in light of the systemic deficiencies in the country, especially for Afghans who face a recognition rate as low as 1%.

 In some individual cases, Administrative Courts have prevented transfers on the basis of risks of chain refoulement after asylum seekers' return to another Dublin State.
-This has notably been the case for Afghan nationals in particular, where courts have suspended Dublin transfers to different countries (Austria, Belgium, Germany, Norway, Sweden and Finland) on the ground that asylum seekers would face a risk of indirect refoulement on account of these countries' tendency to return such persons to their countries of origin.233 In relation to Italy as well, the Administrative Court of Melun suspended the transfer of a Sudanese national in 2017 on the ground that he would face chain refoulement to Sudan if returned to Italy.234
+This has notably been the case for Afghan nationals in particular, where courts have suspended Dublin transfers to different countries (Austria, Belgium, Germany, Norway, Sweden and Finland) on the ground that asylum seekers would face a risk of indirect refoulement on account of these countries' tendency to return such persons to their countries of origin.
+In relation to Italy as well, the Administrative Court of Melun suspended the transfer of a Sudanese national in 2017 on the ground that he would face chain refoulement to Sudan if returned to Italy.
+However, the Council of State put an end to this type of case law in a decision of 28 May 2021 in which it indicates that protection is presumed in other EU countries and that it is up to the applicant to prove a possible violation of fundamental rights.